-Nominal pipe wall thickness means the pipe wall thickness specified in the standard, under which the pipes are supplied.
+Nominal pipe wall thickness specified in the standard, under which the pipes are supplied.

 Pipeline negative buoyancy means a force directed downwards and equal to the weight of the pipeline structure in the air minus the weight of the water displaced by the pipeline submerged volume.